Ousinki/HoverReveal/README.md

 A plugin that shows hidden text in a tooltip when you hover over specific elements.

+### Installation

+1. Download the latest release `.zip` file
+2. Extract the zip file to your Obsidian vault's plugins folder: `.obsidian/plugins/`
+3. Restart Obsidian and enable the plugin

 ### Usage

 Use the following syntax in your notes: